Entropic repulsion and scaling limit for a finite number of non-intersecting subcritical FK interfaces: Local statistics of directed non-intersecting random bridges

 As in the proof of Lemma~\ref{lemme repulsion bulk}, we now estimate the sum $I$.
 Here, we will use crucially the fact that we sum over $W_{\delta\ell}$ and not over $W$.
 We write

 We used once again the estimation~\eqref{equation estimation volume twisted weyl chamber} for the volume of the set we are summing over.
-As before, we compare this sum to the integral $I_2 = \int_{x=0}^\infty x^{r^2-4}\e^{-\frac{x^2}{2k}}\dif x$, which, after the appropriate change of variables $t = \frac{x^2}{2k}$, can be explicitly computed, yielding \begin{equ} I_2 = \sqrt{2}^{r^2-5}\Gamma(\frac{r^2-3}{2})k^{\frac{r^2-3}{2}}. \end{equ} Continuing our previous computation, we obtain that:
+As before, we compare this sum to the integral $I_2 = \int_{x=0}^\infty x^{r^2-4}\e^{-\frac{x^2}{2k}}\dif x$, which, after the appropriate change of variables $t = \frac{x^2}{2k}$, can be explicitly computed, yielding